Juchitán de Zaragoza: 2017 Chiapas earthquake

 Shortly before midnight on 7 September 2017, an earthquake struck off the coast of Chiapas, registered at either 8.1 or 8.2.
 The historic earthquake was said to have been the strongest in Mexico in a century.

 Juchitán de Zaragoza, on the Oaxacan coast, was one of the cities most damaged by the earthquake.
 Entire streets were destroyed, its 1860 municipal palace suffered notable destruction, with a large part of the building completely collapsed.
-In the aftermath of the quake, a resident retrieved the national flag of Mexico and placed it on top of the rubble - the image quickly went viral and became a symbol of patriotism and national unity in the disasters-stricken nation.
+In the aftermath of the quake, a resident retrieved the national flag of Mexico and placed it on top of the rubble - the image quickly went viral and became a symbol of patriotism and national unity in the disaster-stricken nation.

 Culture

 Citizens of Juchitán have also made contributions in the arts, such as painting, poetry, music, folk dance, and sculpture.

 In May, residents celebrate the Fiesta de las Velas (Festival of the Candles) in honor of its patron saint San Vicente Ferrer, with a large procession.

-The Isthmus Zapotec, an indigenous people who comprise about 70 percent of the population of Juchitan, a city in the south of Mexico, practice a melding of Catholic and indigenous spiritual traditions.
-In a slide illustrated lecture, anthropologist Anya Peterson Royce shows how the Zapotec use flowers, processions and prayer in rituals that protect and guide spirits on their journey of dying.
+The Isthmus Zapotec, an indigenous people who comprise about 70 percent of the population of Juchitán, practice a melding of Catholic and indigenous spiritual traditions.
+In a slide-illustrated lecture and book, anthropologist Anya Peterson Royce shows how the Zapotec use flowers, processions and prayer in rituals that protect and guide spirits on their journey of dying.
 She also describes the Day of the Dead and Holy Week rituals and the role of the community healer.

-Anya Peterson Royce.
-2011 Becoming an Ancestor: The Isthmus Zapotec Way of Death.
-Albany, NY: SUNY University Press.
+The municipality also has a reputation as a significant oasis of tolerance and respect for LGBTQ people in Mexico, due to the traditional Zapotec culture of muxes.